Techtonique/survivalist/doc/contributing.rst

 Creating a Fork
 ---------------

-These are the steps you need to take to create a copy of the scikit-survival repository on your computer.
+These are the steps you need to take to create a copy of the survivalist repository on your computer.